reecetech/bitbucket-server-pat-generator/README.md

 can hand out Personal Access Tokens (PAT) to be used in-place of user+password authentication.

 When machine (rather than human) access to Stash is required, ideally it should be via short-lived credentials.
 This GitHub Action will take user+password credentials, and use them to generate a PAT.
-You GitHub Actions workflow should then use the PAT whenever authenticating to Stash.
+Your GitHub Actions workflow should then use the PAT whenever authenticating to Stash.

 **Wait.
 What?  🤔**